Quansight-Labs/quansight-labs-site/posts/2021/08/better-interractive-jupyter-session-with-pyflyby.md

 ## Autoimport

-One of pyflyby’s key capabilities is automatic importing of commonly used modules and objects, leading to simpler, faster, and less disruptive coding.
+One of pyflyby's key capabilities is automatic importing of commonly used modules and objects, leading to simpler, faster, and less disruptive coding.
 In a new session, for example, one can type: